Build a non-production Ubuntu server VM

 with the following content and run it:

-#! /bin/sh sudo apt-get update while ! sudo apt-get dist-upgrade -yuf do sleep 10 done sudo apt-get autoremove -y sudo apt-get autoclean if [ -e /var/run/reboot-required ] then sudo shutdown -r now fi
+#! /bin/sh sudo apt-get update while ! sudo apt-get full-upgrade -yuf do sleep 10 done sudo apt-get autoremove -y sudo apt-get autoclean if [ -e /var/run/reboot-required ] then sudo shutdown -r now fi

 EUI-64 IPv6 generation should be enabled by default; check by doing a